Are you smoking a brisket? You’re bound to have some trimmings!

 So, here are some simple and useful ideas for using the fat in other recipes or repurposing it entirely.

-Which you can then add to many of the other dishes you may plan to make in the future.
-One of our favorite things to ad dit too is our brisket pie, it gives the gravy just that little more depth of flavor
+Place it in the fridge and you can use it at a later date.
+One of our favorite things to add it to is our brisket pie, it gives the gravy just that little more depth of flavor

 Forget The Butter And Oil